 Aging is associated with a loss of tight regulation of the immune system.
-This leads to increased inflammatory activity in the body, including increased circulating levels of TNF- α .
+This leads to increased inflammatory activity in the body, including increased circulating levels of TNF- $\alpha$ .
 Chronic inflammation is a hallmark of aging, referred to as inflamm-aging.
-Inflamm-aging and chronic inflammation are closely linked to a number of disorders such as obesity, insulin resistance/type 2 diabetes, cardiovascular diseases, and cancers, which can reduce health span.
-TNF- α is a multifunctional pro-inflammatory cytokine which may play a part in the pathogenesis of certain age-related disorders such as atherosclerosis.
-A multi-year pre-clinical, proof of concept in vivo study in aging and longevity confirmed and elucidated MYMD-1's potential therapeutic effect on inflamm-aging and other age-related disorders.
+Inflamm-aging and chronic inflammation are closely linked to a number of disorders such as obesity, insulin resistance/type 2 diabetes, cardiovascular diseases, and cancers.
+TNF- $\alpha$ is a multifunctional pro-inflammatory cytokine which may play a part in the pathogenesis of certain age-related disorders such as atherosclerosis.
+A multi-year pre-clinical, proof of concept in vivo study in aging and longevity confirmed our belief regarding MYMD-1's potential therapeutic effect on inflamm-aging and other age-related disorders, which we intend to explore further in clinical trials, pending our submission, and the corresponding acceptance, of the requisite regulatory and other relevant submissions.